 S&P DOW JONES INDICES DOES NOT GUARANTEE THE ADEQUACY, ACCURACY, TIMELINESS AND/OR THE COMPLETENESS OF THE INDICES OR ANY DATA RELATED THERETO OR ANY COMMUNICATION, INCLUDING BUT NOT LIMITED TO, ORAL OR WRITTEN COMMUNICATION (INCLUDING ELECTRONIC COMMUNICATIONS) WITH RESPECT THERETO.
 S&P DOW JONES INDICES SHALL NOT BE SUBJECT TO ANY DAMAGES OR LIABILITY FOR ANY ERRORS, OMISSIONS, OR DELAYS THEREIN.
 S&P DOW JONES INDICES MAKES NO EXPRESS OR IMPLIED WARRANTIES, AND EXPRESSLY DISCLAIMS ALL WARRANTIES, OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE OR AS TO RESULTS TO BE OBTAINED BY BLACKROCK, OWNERS OF THE FUNDS, OR ANY OTHER PERSON OR ENTITY FROM THE USE OF THE INDICES OR WITH RESPECT TO ANY DATA RELATED THERETO.
-WITHOUT LIMITING ANY OF THE FOREGOING, IN NO EVENT WHATSOEVER SHALL S&P DOW JONES INDICES BE LIABLE FOR ANY INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES INCLUDING BUT NOT LIMITED TO, LOSS OF PROFITS, TRADING LOSSES, LOST TIME OR GOODWILL, EVEN IF THEY HAVE BEEN ADVISED OF THE POSSIBLITY OF SUCH DAMAGES, WHETHER IN CONTRACT, TORT, STRICT LIABILITY, OR OTHERWISE.
-THERE ARE NO THIRD PARTY BENEFICIARIES OF ANY AGREEMENTS OR ARRANGEMENTS BETWEEN S&P DOW JONES INDICES AND BLACKROCK, OTHER THAN THE LICENSORS OF S&P DOW JONES INDICES.
+WITHOUT LIMITING ANY OF THE FOREGOING, IN NO EVENT WHATSOEVER SHALL S&P DOW JONES INDICES BE LIABLE FOR ANY INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES INCLUDING BUT NOT LIMITED TO, LOSS OF PROFITS, TRADING LOSSES, LOST TIME OR GOODWILL, EVEN IF THEY HAVE BEEN ADVISED OF THE POSSIBLITY OF SUCH DAMAGES, WHETHER IN CONTRACT, TORT, STRICT THERE ARE NO THIRD PARTY BENEFICIARIES OF ANY AGREEMENTS OR LIABILITY, OR OTHERWISE.
+ARRANGEMENTS BETWEEN S&P DOW JONES INDICES AND BLACKROCK, OTHER THAN THE LICENSORS OF S&P DOW JONES INDICES.

 Copyright 2017 JPMorgan Chase & Co.
 All rights reserved.
-J. P. Morgan ("J.P.Morgan") is the marketing name for JPMorgan Chase & Co., and its subsidiaries and affiliates worldwide.
+J. P. Morgan (J.P.Morgan") is the marketing name for JPMorgan Chase & Co., and its subsidiaries and affiliates worldwide.
 J.P.
 Morgan Securities Inc. is a member of NYSE and SIPC.
 JPMorgan Chase Bank, National Association is a member of FDIC.
 J.P.
 Morgan Futures Inc. is a member of the NFA.
 J.P.
 Morgan Securities Ltd. and J.P.
 Morgan plc are authorised by the FSA and members of the LSE.
 J.P.
 Morgan Europe Limited is authorised by the FSA.
 J.P.
-Morgan Equities Limited is a member of the Johannesburg Securities Exchange and is regulated by the FSB.
-J.P.
 Morgan Securities (Asia Pacific) Limited is registered as an investment adviser with the Securities & Futures Commission in Hong Kong and its CE number is AAJ321.
 J.P.
-Morgan Securities Singapore Private Limited is a member of Singapore Exchange Securities Trading Limited and is regulated by the Monetary Authority of Singapore ("MAS").
-J.P.
-Morgan Securities Asia Private Limited is regulated by the MAS and the Financial Services Agency in Japan.
+Morgan Securities Singapore Private Limited is a member of Singapore Exchange Securities Trading Limited and is regulated by the Monetary Authority of Singapore (MAS").
 J.P.
 Morgan Australia Limited (ABN 52 002 888 011) is a licensed securities dealer.

 iShares J.P.
 Morgan \$ EM Corp Bond UCITS ETF (the "Fund") is not sponsored, endorsed, sold or promoted by J.P.
 Morgan.
 J.P.
 Morgan makes no representation or warranty, express or implied, to the owners of shares of the Fund or any member of the public regarding the advisability of investing in securities generally, or in the Fund particularly, or the ability of the relevant underlying index to track general bond market performance.
 J.P.
 Morgan's only relationship to the Company and BlackRock Fund Advisors ("BFA") or its affiliates is the licensing of the relevant underlying index which is determined, composed and calculated by J.P.
 Morgan without regard to the Company, BFA or its affiliates or the Fund.
 J.P.
-Morgan has no obligation to take the needs of BFA or its affiliates or the owners of shares of the Fund into consideration in determining, composing or calculating the relevant underlying index.
+Morgan has no obligation to take the needs of BFA or its affiliates or the Fund into consideration in determining, composing or calculating the relevant underlying index.
 J.P.
 Morgan is not responsible for and has not participated in the determination of the timing of, prices at, or quantities of the Fund to be issued or in the determination or calculation of the equation by which shares of the Fund are to be converted into cash.
 J.P.
 Morgan has no obligation or liability in connection with the administration, marketing or trading of shares of the Fund.